amsievert/dndnotes/mdFiles/Campaign Notes/The Last Act of the Chronarch/Session 14.md

 There is also a small cot in another corner of the room.

-Against the wall between the cot and the altar is a row of
+Against the wall between the cot and the altar is a row of floor to ceiling bookcases, with a rolling ladder that slides along to allow access to the higher levels.
+Along the rail at the top, 5 elven words are etched into the metal: "Crossroads", "Song", "Sanctuary", ""